CybersShell/backy/docs/content/config/command-lists.md

 Lists can go in a separate file.
 Command lists should be in a separate file if:

-1. key 'cmd-lists.file' is found
+1. key 'cmd-lists.file' is specified
-2. hosts.yml or hosts.yaml is found in the same directory as the backy config file
+2. lists.yml or lists.yaml is found in the same directory as the backy config file

+{{% notice info %}}
+The lists file is also checked in remote resources.

+The lists file is ignored under the following condition:

+If a remote config file is specified (on the command-line using `-f`) and the lists file is not found in the same directory, the lists file is assumed to not exist.
+{{% /notice %}}

 ```yaml {lineNos="true" wrap="true" title="yaml"}
   test2: